 Sometimes a particular process called "finishing" can be helpful.
 This is a dialogue facilitated by a therapist or retreat leader that helps you speak directly with the person with whom you are feeling your prolonged grief.
 Sometimes clients take the role of themselves and then the person whom they lost, and back again to go deeper than they have before to finally be able to say goodbye.

-This can be one of the activities that takes place at our Grief and Loss retreats.
+This, a form of psychodrama, can be one of the activities that take place at our Grief and Loss retreats.

-First Aid/Advice for people who are grief stricken can be found
+First Aid/Advice for people who are grief-stricken can be found here.

 When there is a very recent loss, we may not be ready to do intensive grief work.
 We may just need to go through our grieving slowly, bit by bit.
 Grieving takes time.
 So give it sufficient time, give it sufficient space in your life.

 But if you are frozen in your grief, or drowning in it, it can be time to get help.
-Some people come to our retreat just to be held in love.
+The loving community of others who have experienced deep grief can be valuable,

 Grieving isn’t easy and it’s hardly comfortable.
 This article may be helpful: Extreme Grief.

 Jon Terrell specializes in working with grief and other difficult emotions.
-He leads retreats on Grief and Loss about 8 times a year.
-He also offers counseling and Energy Healing for individuals and couples at his offices in Northampton, Massachusetts and in downtown Manhattan and he does grief counseling on the phone and with Skype.
+He leads retreats on Grief and Loss about six times a year in Massachusetts and once a year in Florida.
 Jon does not take insurance.
 For more information or if you have a question, contact him using the form below.